farrelley/farrelley.github.io/_posts/2013-08-30-inaugural-triangle-api-meetup.markdown

 ---
-title: Inaugural Triangle Api Meetup
+title: "Inaugural Triangle Api Meetup"
-lead: Open Data, Transparency, Public Trust, and Efficiency
 layout: post
 tags: [apis, government]
-time: 11:28:15
 ---

 The first [Triangle API][1] meetup is in the books and I am looking forward to meeting number two.
 It took some time to get organized and running but it's going to be worth every day that it was delayed.